katzenpost/katzenpost/docs/specs/pki.rst

    which is different from that of Tor's and Mixminion's in a number of ways:

-      * The list of valid mixes is expressed in a white list.
+      * The list of valid mixes is expressed in an allowlist.
 For the time being there is no specified "bandwidth authority" system which verifies the health of mixes (Further research required in this area).